 Venice Environmental Studies Program, explore the historical and dynamic city of Venice in the context of the mounting challenges related to climate change and the impact of this phenomenon on the Venice lagoon.
 Students enroll in two four-credit courses that investigate this issue from both a scientific and policy-making angle.

 The following program locations will be offering new courses in the fields of math, management, and marketing:

-Now offered on the Summer Dublin Internship Program – SMG FE 445: Investment Analysis and Portfolio Management, to complement a four-credit internship placement course in a related field.
+Now offered on the Summer Dublin Internship Program – Questrom FE 445: Investment Analysis and Portfolio Management, to complement a four-credit internship placement course in a related field.

 The Summer Grenoble French Studies Program is offering a mathematics track!
 Students enroll in CAS MA 213: Basic Statistics and Probability and a four-credit French language course.
 The math course will be taught in English.
 No prior knowledge of French is required.

-Now offered on the Summer Sydney Internship Program – SMG MK 467: International Marketing Management to complement a four-credit internship placement in a related field.
+Now offered on the Summer Sydney Internship Program – Questrom MK 467: International Marketing Management to complement a four-credit internship placement in a related field.

 The Summer Washington Internship Program curriculum now includes Questrom SM 221: Probabilistic and Statistical Decision Making for Management.
 This six-credit management course will be taken along with a four-credit internship in business and economics.